 Around the five hour mark, you want pork butt internal temp to reach a temperature of 160°F before you actually remove it should be around 190°F.

-How To Wrap Your Pork
+5. When to Wrap Your Pork Butt?

 Around the five hour mark, you want the pork butt internal temp to reach a temperature of 160°F.